minimalic/silverstripe-sitetools/README.md

 ## Configuration: CMS

-Use the Settings area for global footer content or Page settings for the `ShowInMenus` option.
+Use the Settings area for global footer content or Page settings for the `ShowInFooter` option.

 ## Configuration: Templates